 To help us give relevant and targeted feedback, please let us know whether the story is fiction, creative non-fiction, or hybrid.
 Please put this information directly in the story document.

 Please be aware that we are editors/writers competent to give feedback on literary flash fiction.
-We may not be the right sounding board for fantasy, sci-fi, horror, romance, children's lit, etc. You story needs to be under 1000 words.
+We may not be the right sounding board for fantasy, sci-fi, horror, romance, children's lit, etc. You story must be under 1000 words.

 Although you should use this form with the understanding that your story will in all likelihood not be accepted by the journal, if we decide to accept your submission (obviating the need for feedback), your fee will be reimbursed.